lewisgoddard/website/recommendations/hardware/components/cpus.md

 - Not For: Everyone else.

 #### GE SKUs
+- 5000 series and earlier only: Includes integrated graphics and is high efficiency for a far lower TDP.

 #### X SKUs
 - Slightly higher clocks, sometimes with no non-X variant available.

 #### XT SKUs
+- Slightly higher clocks, generally poor value.

 #### X3D SKUs
+- Triple cache on the CPU for improvements in some, specific applications.

 ## ARM